awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-requests.md

 1. On the **Review Instance Launch** page, check the details of your instance, and make any necessary changes by choosing the appropriate **Edit** link\.
 When you are ready, choose **Launch**\.
 For more information, see [Step 7: Review Instance Launch and Select Key Pair](launching-instance.md#step-7-review-instance-launch)\.

 1. In the **Select an existing key pair or create a new key pair** dialog box, you can choose an existing key pair, or create a new one\.
-For example, choose **Choose an existing key pair**, then select the key pair you created when getting set up\.
+For example, choose **Choose an existing key pair**, then select the key pair that you created when getting set up\.
 For more information, see [Amazon EC2 key pairs and Windows instances](ec2-key-pairs.md)\.
 **Important**
 If you choose the **Proceed without key pair** option, you won't be able to connect to the instance unless you choose an AMI that is configured to allow users another way to log in\.